Online Help

 • Uncompress the Zip package by double-clicking on it, or by right-clicking on the file and selecting "Extract here" from the context menu.

-• Place the directory created by File Explorer, for example "e2-sat-editor-VERSION-unsigned-win64", where you prefer.
+• Place the directory created by File Explorer, for example "e2-sat-editor-1.8.1-unsigned-win64", where you prefer.

-• Launch the software, the name of the executable file is "e2-sat-editor" [.exe].
+• Launch the software, the name of the executable file is "e2-sat-editor" [.exe]

 For S editions of Windows, which allow the installation of software exclusively from the Windows Store, refer to the Windows documentation to disable "S mode", or use the software in a virtual machine.